Are you a Provider, click here ?

 A person can request to be evaluated/considered for SMI services.
-The person must make a request through their provider or their T/RBHA.
-When a request is made, the provider/T/RBHA will then complete an evaluation and an SMI Assessment Packet for each person.
+The person must make a request through their provider or their AHCCCS provider.
+When a request is made, the provider will then complete an evaluation and an SMI Assessment Packet for each person.
 The Provider will then send the completed SMI Assessment Packet to CRN.
-CRN will then review the packet and determine whether the individual is eligible for SMI services by following the State’s guidelines/criteria.
+CRN will then review the packet and determine whether the individual is eligible for SMI services by following the State?s guidelines/criteria.

-The provider and or T/RBHA must complete an assessment within seven (7) days after the request is made.
-The provider or T/RBHA then sends the completed packet to CRN within one (1) business day.
+The provider must complete an assessment within seven (7) days after the request is made.
+The provider sends the completed packet to CRN within one (1) business day.